Presented by Development Executives Roundtable (DER)

 Partner and Director of Sustainability and Charitable Giving at Hanson Bridgett

 Head of public policy and social impact at Zendesk

 4:00 - 6:00 PM

-There is no charge to attend GASP sessions, however, space is limited and advance registration is required by Sunday, August 23, 2015.
+There is no charge to attend GASP sessions, however, space is limited and advance registration is required.